 Slave-Free Alliance is a scheme for businesses who are committed to tackling modern slavery across their operations, including suppliers.

-Neil Ewing, managing director of Huddersfield-based Orchard Facilities Management said: “It is a shocking statistic that 77 per cent of companies expect to find modern slavery in their operations or supply chains.
+Gareth Henderson of Huddersfield-based Orchard Facilities Management said: “It is a shocking statistic that 77 per cent of companies expect to find modern slavery in their operations or supply chains.

 “As a company that is dedicated to helping organisations meet their compliance requirements and manage their own operations we feel we have a pivotal role to play in combating this growing threat.